Travel to Hawaii during Covid-19: What you need to know before you go | NewsChannel 3-12

 What’s the Covid situation?

-With only about 27,500 cases and more than 430 deaths as of February 25, Hawaii has seen relatively low Covid numbers compared with other US states.
+With only about 27,890 cases and 440 deaths as of March 4, Hawaii has seen relatively low Covid numbers compared with other US states.
 Strict lockdown measures were put in place in March 2020 to ensure that the islands were not overwhelmed.

 What can visitors expect?